TebaldiLab/shiny_cellmarkeraccordion/README.md

 The Cell Marker Accordion database includes thousand of markers associated with both human and mouse cell types from different tissues, in physiological and pathological conditions.
 The Cell Marker Accordion web interface allows users to easily explore the integrated built-in database of consistency-weighted markers.
 Additionally, users can upload custom gene sets to integrate with the database or identify the closest associated cell type—all without any programming skills required.

-## Citing the cellmarkeraccordion
+## Citing the Cell Marker Accordion Shiny web app
-Please cite the following article when using the <strong>cellmarkeraccordion</strong>:
+Please cite the following article when using the <strong>Cell Marker Accordion Shiny web app</strong>:

 <strong>Cell Marker Accordion: interpretable single-cell and spatial omics annotation in health and disease</strong>